 Studying for an LL.M. in Public International Law can be quite an undertaking, because the field is so broad.
 Indeed, public international law addresses the relationships—and the conflicts that arise between—nations.
-This often includes issues and laws that cross borders, such as climate change, human rights issues, and war, for example.
+This often includes issues and laws that cross borders, such as climate change, war, and human rights issues, or example.
 This means that lawyers and others working in the field of public international law often need to understand not only international laws, but the individual laws of various nation-states as well.

 Graduates of LL.M. programs in Public International Law can often find work in a range of organizations, such as law firms working internationally, international courts, and NGOs, to name a few.